spthm/pransible/README.md

 The `airplay.yml` playbook assumes that bootstrapping has taken place, and specifically:

-* The RPi hostname is advertised (or the `hosts` file has been updated to specify an IP address).
+* The RPi hostname is advertised for SSH (or you have a local DNS resolver, or the `hosts` file has been updated to specify an IP address).
 * SSH access is enabled for the user `ansible`.

-The `slim` and `headless` roles attempt to remove superfluous and GUI packages, respectively, but I would recommend using a Raspberry Pi OS **Lite** image for your raspbian install in the first place.
+The `slim` and `headless` roles attempt to remove superfluous and GUI packages, respectively, but I would recommend using a Raspberry Pi OS **Lite** image in the first place.

 The airplay playbook will,